 Introduction

 Dental infections, while relatively straightforward regarding diagnosis and access, can be challenging to manage acutely.
 Dental abscesses or periapical infections typically arise secondary to dental caries (tooth rot related to poor dental hygiene), trauma, or failed dental root canal treatment.
 Left untreated these infections can be not only extremely painful but also pose a significant risk of descending into the deep neck space or ascending to intracranial sinuses.
-Identifying, treating and educating patients about a dental abscess will not only grant symptomatic relief but can also prevent dangerous complications.[1][2]
+Identifying, treating, and educating patients about dental abscesses grants symptomatic relief and can prevent dangerous complications.[1][2]

 Etiology

-Dental caries, dental trauma, and poor dental hygiene are the most frequent causes of a dental abscess.
-Break down in the protective enamel of teeth allows for oropharyngeal bacteria to enter the tooth cavity (pulp cavity) causing a local infection.
+Dental caries, trauma, and poor dental hygiene are the most frequent causes of dental abscesses.
+A breakdown in the protective enamel of teeth allows oropharyngeal bacteria to enter the tooth cavity (pulp cavity), causing a local infection.
 See Image.
 Illustration of a Molar With Cavity and a Dental Abscess.

-As this infection within the pulp cavity grows within the limited space of the tooth, it compresses the inner dentine walls causing severe pain.
-This infection then tracks down through the root canal and inferiorly into the mandible or superiorly into the maxilla depending on the location of the infected tooth.
-Another cause that predisposes individuals to a dental abscess is a partially erupted tooth, most commonly a wisdom tooth, where bacteria get trapped between the crown and soft tissues causing inflammation.
-Other causes include genetic causes such as amelogenesis imperfect that predispose individuals to weakened enamel, more susceptible to wear.
-Mechanical causes tooth grinding breaks down tooth enamel.
-Medical conditions like Sjogren syndrome the cause dry mouth which accelerates oropharyngeal microbial growth.
+As this infection within the pulp cavity grows within the limited space of the tooth, it compresses the inner dentine walls, causing severe pain.
+This infection then tracks down through the root canal and inferiorly into the mandible or superiorly into the maxilla, depending on the location of the infected tooth.
+Another cause that predisposes individuals to a dental abscess is a partially erupted tooth, most commonly a wisdom tooth, where bacteria get trapped between the crown and soft tissues, causing inflammation.
+Other causes include genetic causes such as imperfect amelogenesis, which predisposes individuals to weakened enamel and makes them more susceptible to wear.
+Mechanical causes tooth grinding to break down tooth enamel.
+Medical conditions like Sjogren syndrome cause dry mouth, accelerating oropharyngeal microbial growth.
 Chemical irritants such as smoke from methamphetamine, immunosuppression arising from chemotherapy, or chronic immunosuppressive medical conditions such as HIV/AIDs can predispose individuals to dental caries.[3][4]

 Epidemiology

 Dental caries and poor dental health are quite common in the United States.
-Data from the National Health and Nutrition Examination Survey from 2011 to 2012 conducted by the National Center for Health Statistics for dental caries and tooth loss report that 91% of adults aged 20 to 64 had dental caries.
-These rates were lower for Hispanic, non-Hispanic black Americans, and non-Hispanic Asian adults when compared with non-Hispanic white adults (Dye et al. 2012).
-Approximately, 27% of adults aged 20 to 64 have untreated tooth decay.
-Rates of untreated tooth decay were higher in Hispanics at 36% and non-Hispanic Black Americans at 42% (Dye et al. 2012).
-In adults over age 65, approximately 19% had untreated dental caries (Dye et al. 2012).
+Data from the National Health and Nutrition Examination Survey from 2011 to 2012, conducted by the National Center for Health Statistics for dental caries and tooth loss, reported that 91% of adults aged 20 to 64 had dental caries.
+These rates were lower for Hispanic, non-Hispanic black Americans, and non-Hispanic Asian adults when compared with non-Hispanic white adults (Dye et al 2012).
+Approximately 27% of adults aged 20 to 64 have untreated tooth decay.
+Rates of untreated tooth decay were higher in Hispanics at 36% and non-Hispanic Black Americans at 42% (Dye et al 2012).
+Of adults over 65, approximately 19% had untreated dental caries (Dye et al 2012).

 Pathophysiology